2i2c-org/team-compass/engineering/workflow/default-workflow.md

 The 2i2c team uses Iterations to coordinate with one another in focused cycles of work (referred to as our [Iteration Cadence](coordination:iteration-cadence)).
 Our team works in **two-week iterations**.

-We rely on 5 sub-processes to move work through the delivery workflow.
+We rely on 4 sub-processes to move work through the delivery workflow.
 Namely:
 - _Refinement_
 - _Planning_
 - _Progress Update_
-- _Showcase_
 - _Retrospective_.

 These sub-processes are defined in more detail below.